MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-database-tutorial.md

 ### Enable System Assigned Managed Identity (SAMI) of your Azure SQL logical server

-The System Assigned Managed Identity (SAMI) of your Azure SQL logical server needs to be enabled, and must be the primary identity.
-SAMI is needed to be enabled for SQL Database to publish the data in Fabric OneLake using its managed identity.
+The System Assigned Managed Identity (SAMI) of your Azure SQL logical server must be enabled, and must be the primary identity, to publish data to Fabric OneLake.

 1. To configure or verify that the SAMI is enabled, go to your logical SQL Server in the Azure portal.
 Under **Security** in the resource menu, select **Identity**.
 1. Under **System assigned managed identity**, select **Status** to **On**.